Country of Origin: Japan, to the Himalayas, to Northern Australia

 with short, curved hairs.
 Fertile leaflets contracted in shape, with two rows of sporangia

-along the leaf margin, which is enrolled to partially cover the sporangia.ked and pinnate, margins serrate.
+along the leaf margin, which is enrolled to partially cover the sporangia.ked and petiole or axis; also applied to how the lateral veins are arranged in relation to the main vein.">pinnate, margins serrate.

 Culture: warm temperate to tropical areas, listed as invasive species in the Southern United States, where it is having a significant negative impact upon native flora.